Location: 550 Capitol Way S

 Stuart Block, 1891

 Robert and Abbie Howard Hunt Stuart built the commercial building shown at above left around 1891, on the former location of their home, across from Sylvester Park.
 It housed retail stores on the ground floor, including a grocery store and later Crombie’s Drug Store.
-Studios and offices on the second floor included the Woman’s Club (before the Abbie Stuart Building was erected) and photographer Ida B. Smith.
+Studios and offices on the second floor included the Woman’s Club (before the Abigail [sic] Stuart Woman’s Club building was erected) and photographer Ida B. Smith.

 The Stuart Block building was demolished some time between 1947 and 1949.
 In the late 1940s, a new building was erected at this location, which housed the Miller Department Store.
 This building suffered minor damage in the 1949 earthquake and currently (2012) houses several restaurants on the ground floor.
 A four-story apartment unit, named Stuart Place in recognition of the site’s previous owners, was erected above this building in 1994.

-Historian Bernice Sapp claims that on this site was the first home of Governor Isaac I. Stevens.
+Historian Bernice Sapp claims that on this site was the first home of Governor Isaac I. Stevens, although other historians place that home further to the north.

 Photograph of Miller’s Store, 1949, Susan Parish collection, on Olympia Historical Society website